msalemor/gpt-assistants/README.md

 ## Definitions

+- Assistant:
 - Tools:
-- Assistant:
-- Threads: Conversations that automatically manage the model's limits.
+- Threads: A thread is a conversation history that automatically manage the model's limits.
 Generally a user can have one or many conversations.
 - Runs:
 - Messages:

-## assistant-01
+## assistant-01 - Code Tool

-#
+The sample OpenAI demo with batteries.

+## assistant-02 - Framework

+Lays down a foundational framework to work with assistants.

+## assistant-03